mythz/site/_blog/posts/2022-08-05-hetzner-cloud.md

 </div>

 Litestream runs as a separate process and watches your SQLite file for changes and replicates them to storage options like AWS S3, Azure Blob storage and SFTP.
-We created several templates to make this easier and provide a way to bake in automated disaster recovery using Litestream when used with GitHub Actions and our SSH with Docker Compose deployment.
+[We created several templates to make this easier](https://docs.servicestack.net/ormlite/litestream) and provide a way to bake in automated disaster recovery using Litestream when used with GitHub Actions and our SSH with Docker Compose deployment.

 With some basic load testing, we noticed that SQLite performed pretty well without any effort on our part, and decided we should see how this compares to the commonly suggested hosting patterns provided by the large cloud providers of AWS and Azure.

 We used the recommended "Production" setups provided by AWS RDS and Azure SQL Database wizards along with 2 vCPU application server to provide the basis on our comparison.
-The reason we chose to use the suggested defaults from these providers was to illustrate the power of defaults, and that when compared to a simple SQLite setup, and providers that offer fixed monthly pricing like Hetzner and DigitalOcean, the frankly overpriced nature of what is provided as a recommended "Production" environment.
+The reason we chose to use the suggested defaults from these providers was to illustrate the power of defaults when offered by market leaders.
+When compared to a simple SQLite setup, and providers that offer fixed monthly pricing like Hetzner and DigitalOcean, which is often enough to small companies selling Business to Business solutions, AWS and Azure recommended "Production" environments can look extremely over priced.

 One of the main reasons managed database solutions are chosen is the fact that they take care of automated backups and restore if things go wrong.
-There are other nice features, but managed disaster recovery is probably the most commonly cited one.
+There are other nice features that definitely have a lot of value, but managed disaster recovery is probably the most commonly cited one I've come across for why services like RDS are chosen during early development.

-Litestream provides a lot of this by targeting cost effective and robust storage solutions like AWS S3 and other cloud provided object stores, and making the backup process close to real-time, and accessible via their CLI.
+Litestream provides this kind of data safety and disaster recovery functionality by targeting cost effective and robust storage solutions like AWS S3 and other cloud provided object stores, and making the backup process close to real-time, and accessible via their CLI.
 And the embedded nature of SQLite removes the uncertainty of the process of upgrading your database.

 ## The Test

-To get an idea how each of these perform with a fairly modest workload, we used a Gatling test to simulate a user logging into our sample Bookings application, browsing around and creating a booking.
+To get a clearer idea how each of these hosting options perform with a fairly modest workload, we used a [Gatling](https://gatling.io) test to simulate a user logging into our sample Bookings application, browsing around and creating a booking.

 These series of steps had 2 write requests and 8 read, separated by 2 seconds per step.
 We then setup a Gatling simulation that ramped up adding new users to our system from 5 per second to 15 per second, to add a growing number of users over 10 minutes, then sustained over another 10 minutes.